graphcore-research/unit-scaling/docs/user_guide.rst

 way we generate large scales for some of the weight gradients, with :code:`linear_2_bias` receiving a gradient of scale 16.1.

-These scales are not large/small enough to be a problem for our number formats, but in a full model the unscaled operations could cause more significant numerics issues.
+These scales are not large or small enough to be a problem for our number formats, but in a full model the unscaled operations could cause more significant numerical issues.
 We show below how to address this using unit scaling.

 (note: :code:`analyse_module` can't be used on a model wrapped in